nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/ANGULAR_FACTORIES.md

 ## Factories

-A factory is a way that you can send data between different controllers.
+A factory is responsible for data operations, and initializing data state.
+Controllers can then use factories to get data, and manipulate it for a specific purpose, or representation.
 Since each controller has its own scope, and another controller cannot access it, a factory acts as the intermediary, an escrow, between controllers.

 Here's an example.